What Are the Limitations of Absorption Costing?

 Not helpful in the managerial decision

-Absorption costing is not very helpful in taking managerial decisions such as a selection of a suitable product mix, whether to buy or manufacture, whether to accept the export order or not, choice of alternatives, the minimum price to be fixed during the depression, the number of units to be sold to earn the desired profit etc.
+Absorption costing is not very helpful in making managerial decisions such as the selection of a suitable product mix, whether to buy or manufacture, whether to accept the export order or not, choice of alternatives, the minimum price to be fixed during the depression, the number of units to be sold to earn the desired profit etc.

-Cost is vitiated because of fixed cost, including inventory valuation
+Cost is vitiated because of fixed costs, including inventory valuation

 In absorption costing, a portion of the fixed cost is carried forward to the next period because the closing stock is valued at the production cost, inclusive of the fixed cost.